swiss/fedlex-jolux/doc/drafts.md

 The object property **jolux:draftHasLegislativeTask** is used to connect a [jolux:Draft](#Draft) to the different legislative tasks that are part of the draft process.
 :::

-:::{admonition} Connection between the jolux:Draft and the Official Compilation (OC) and the Classified Compilation (CC)
+:::{admonition} Connection between the jolux:Draft and the Official Compilation (OC)
 :class: hint
-The draft process is not directly connected (metadata wise) to the Official Compilation (OC) and the Classified Compilation (CC).
-This could change with a future release of the JOLux ontology.
+The draft process is connected (metadata wise) to the Official Compilation (OC) via a [jolux:hasResultingLegalResource](#hasResultingLegalResource) relationship.
 :::

 ## Datatype Properties